Home

 • When dealing with children, keep it simple, ‘do you want A or B?’ rather than ‘what do you want?’

 • Delegate rather than carry the burden.
-Give everyone an age appropriate chore that they can do on their, without supervision.
+Give everyone an age appropriate chore that they can do without supervision.
 Not only does it save you a few minutes, it also empowers them to be proud of their responsibility and their home.

 • Teach your children to tidy as they go.
 Make sure you provide a place for everything, so they can learn to put everything back in its place.

-Whether you are running a family home or simply trying to find that elusive 25th hour, I hope I have taught you something new that will simplify your life.
 While drafting this I was reminded of how easy it is for these strategies to disappear from our daily hectic battle to finish the day.
-As I mentioned earlier, some days you spend every moment just trying to get to the end of the day, and other days it seems like everything falls in to place without any real effort.
 On the days when the finish line seems far away, I am most grateful for the foresight I had the day before to follow this advice-- because lets face it, every little bit helps when you need it.

 About the author.

-Return to Stress Management Home Page
+Return to Home Page

-Enter your First Name (optional)
+Enter Your First Name (optional)

 Then

-Don't worry -- your e-mail address is totally secure.
+Don't worry — your e-mail address is totally secure.

 I promise to use it only to send you Calm Starts Here.